-In his first post-flight news ferring to his "I feel very elated famous line, "Zero G and I feel from his 1962 space journey. ~John Glenn "Except this time, it is 1G there and being the first one to do this for our country," said Glenn.
+"I feel very elated that things went well," exclaimed Glenn on his first morning back to Earth.
+"We got a lot of the data we were looking to get and worked very hard up there."
+"Obviously, we'd like to ... go right back up again, but that's not to be.
+And so a sense of accomplishment I guess I feel and a little bit of letdown that the whole thing is over, maybe, but nothing serious," Glenn added.
+Glenn has three more weeks of additional testing at Johnson Space Center until everything will be completed for him.
+After the perfect landing this past Saturday, Glenn, other than being a little shaky from the gravity that reclaimed his body, was reported saying "I want to reprise time ago," referring to his famous line, "Zero G and I feel fine," from his 1962 space journey.
+"Except this time, it is 1G and I feel fine.
+The view is still tremendous."
+In his first post-flight news conference, the Democratic senator from Ohio admitted he "didn't feel too hot" when he stood and walked out of the shuttle this past Saturday.
+Glenn described his post-flight dizziness as "alligator headed."
+Still, the 77-year-old Glenn was determined to join his six crewmates for the traditional walk around the shuttle.
+Glenn claimed that this shuttle mission was just as satisfying as his history-making ride aboard Friendship 7 back in 1962.
+"I got great satisfaction the first time out of just being up there and being the first one to do this for our country," said Glenn.
 "And here I am all these years later."
 Just three decades after he accomplished the first orbital space flight for the United States, he was glad to return to space as a geriatric guinea pig.
 He was jabbed with needles and wired for sleep studies at night.
 Critics claim that this flight was more of a support rally for the U.S. space agency than a bona fide scientific work, but nobody seemed to give it a second thought.
 It gave the agency a much needed boost before work starts later this month on the International Space Station, its most challenging construction project in outer space.
-In nearly nine days, the space shuttle Discovery made 134 orbits of Earth and traveled 3.6 million miles.
-For Glenn, this mission was a long trip back in time to resurrect the glory that surrounded the U.S. space program when he made his historic first flight Feb.
-On that mis-20, 1962. sion.
-Glenn made three orbits in just under five hours.
+In nearly nine days, the space shuttle Discovery made 134 orbits of Earth and traveled 3.6 million For Glenn, this mission was a long trip back in time to resurrect the glory that surrounded the U.S. space program when he made his historic first flight Feb.
+20, 1962.
+On that mission, Glenn made three orbits in just under five hours.
 He returned a national hero as the first American to orbit Earth, at a time when the United States and the Soviet Union were locked in a Cold War struggle for space supremacy.
 Even as the mission ended, Glenn's work was not done.
 His heart and blood pressure were recorded during landing, and four hours of medical evaluation awaited him afer he disembarked.
 There will be no more space flights, Glenn promised, "unless there's some rising demand that I go back up again."
-His wife, Annie, already has put her foot down.
-Upon returning, Glenn had a message for his generation: "Old folks have ambitions and dreams, too, like everybody else and why don't they work for them?
+His wife, Annie, already has put her foot Upon returning, Glenn had a message for his generation: "Old folks have ambitions and dreams, too, like everybody else and why don't they work for them?
 Why don't they go for it?
-Don't sit on a couch someplace, that's my attitude."
+Don't sit on a couch someplace, that's my at-